davidepi/spectre-light/README.md

 ```
 md build\
 cd build
-cmake -DCMAKE_BUILD_TYPE="Release" -G "Visual Studio 14 2015 Win64" ..
+cmake -G "Visual Studio XX 20XX Win64" ..
 ```
+where the visual studio values can be
+- `Visual Studio 10 2010 Win64` for Visual Studio 2010
+- `Visual Studio 11 2012 Win64` for Visual Studio 2012
+- `Visual Studio 12 2013 Win64` for Visual Studio 2013
+- `Visual Studio 14 2015 Win64` for Visual Studio 2013
+- `Visual Studio 15 2017 Win64` for Visual Studio 2017
-At this point you need to open the generated solution and compile it with visual studio
+At this point you need to open the generated solution and compile all targets with visual studio

 ### Running